• Skip to primary navigation

 Home » Recipes » Soup Recipes

-Butternut Squash Soup (Gluten Free & Dairy Free)
+Butternut Squash Soup (Gluten Free and Dairy Free)

 Jump to Recipe Jump to Video Print Recipe

-This roasted Butternut Squash Soup recipe is creamy, dairy free and gluten free!
-It's made with coconut milk and topped with toasted pepitas.
+This Vegan Butternut Squash Soup is gluten free and dairy free!
+It's made with creamy coconut milk and topped with pepitas or pumpkin seeds.

-My new favorite in the soup world is this Roasted Butternut Squash Soup.
-It's just the thing to enjoy with some warm, crusty bread on cool fall evenings.
+One of my go-to dishes during the autumn months is this Creamy Butternut Squash Soup.
+It's just the thing to enjoy with some warm, crusty bread on chilly fall evenings.

-Butternut squash soup with toasted pepitas and fresh chives with sliced bread.
+Butternut squash soup with pumpkin seeds and minced chives in white bowls with spoons.

 Jump to: